nichro02/shape-clicker/README.md

 Then the next click will be a circle again, then a square, etc. The process can repeat indefinitely.

-Use `$(event.currentTarget)` to target the clicked shape.
+Use `event.target` to target the clicked shape.
 Use the provided classes to give the shapes ... shape.

-# Hungry for More?

-- Dynamically generate the initial triangles using jQuery, and set the event listener (once) in the loop
-- Set a ‘mouseenter’ event on the shapes that changes the color of the shape to black
-- Set a ‘mouseleave’ event on the shapes that changes the color of the shape back to red

 <br>
 <hr>